 - Follow the Craster and Dunstanburgh circular trail - a four mile walking route taking in the dramatic ruins.
-Buy the leaflet here or at the Tourist Information Centre
+Buy the leaflet here or for only 50p at the Tourist Information Centre

 - Visit the Arnold Memorial Northumberland Wildlife Trust Reserve (an old quarry) and see if you can spot some migrant birds or even a red squirrel.